jpjacomossi/Bank-Loan-Approvals-Optimization/README.md

 ---

 ## Executive Summary

-This project addresses a bank’s high loan default rate of **20%** by implementing a data-driven approach to optimize the loan approval process.
-Leveraging predictive modeling, the initiative aimed to reduce defaults, manage and reduce credit risks, and ensure compliance with the Equal Credit Opportunity Act (ECOA), while supporting profitability and sustainable growth.
+   By leveraging predictive modeling and conducting a comprehensive exploratory data analysis, this project successfully optimized the bank's loan approval process, reducing its high 20% default rate.
+The approach supported profitability, promoted sustainable growth, and ensured compliance with the Equal Credit Opportunity Act (ECOA).

-The dataset consisted of **5,960 records and 13 variables**.
    After addressing missing data and inconsistencies, **5,572 records** were retained for analysis.
 Key predictors of loan defaults included:
 - Debt-to-income ratio
 - Delinquency history
 - Derogatory records